 The 7th floor of the ferry offers many great spots for photography.

-And at around 5am, the sun started to rise, which was what I was looking forward to most in this experience.
+Around 5 a.m., the sun began to rise, which was what I had been looking forward to the most in this experience.

 Sunrise lasts only about 15-20 minutes, so don't miss these beautiful moments.
 Witnessing the sunrise at sea was the main reason I chose to travel to Kyushu by ferry.